h4ck3rm1k3/db-docs/postgresql/index.md

 The `upper.io/db/postgresql` adapter for [PostgreSQL][2] is based on the `github.com/lib/pq` driver by [Blake Mizerany][1].

-This adapter supports CRUD, transactions, multiple sources and raw SQL.
+This adapter supports basic CRUD queries, transactions, simple join queries and raw SQL.

 ## Installation